chaaban/IT403/project/bahaa.aboukhalil/readme.md

 Comments are enough to explain the code, but still some details are needed for more clarification.

 ### **curl** Command Line
-In the curl command line is to make the request and retrieve the HTTP response code.
+The curl command line is to make the request and retrieve the HTTP response code.
 - "-L": option is for redirection of response.
-Ot means that go to that redirected link again and test it.
+It means that go to that redirected link again and test it.
 - "-s": to run in silent mode.
 Prevents error messages, for unnecessary output.
 - "-o /dev/null": redirects the output to null device.
 To only take the response code.
 - "-w %{http_code}": for getting only the response code, without the response content.